-A study of the growth and development of the human organism from conception through old age to death.
-Topics include changes in abilities and interests, social and emotional adjustments of each maturity level, and implications of growth and development to health professionals and others who work with people.
+A study of human growth and development from conception through late adulthood, including death and dying.
+Topics include physical, psychosocial and cognitive development with implications for health professions and others who work with people.
 Three hours lecture per week.
 Credit, three semester hours.